vjekoslavdiklic/Simulink_Arduino_PWM/README.md

 Feel free to use, share and modify.

-I'm shering this under Creative Commons Attribution-NonCommercial (CC BY-NC) licence:
+I'm sharing this repository under Creative Commons Attribution-NonCommercial (CC BY-NC) licence:

 This license allows: